Notice of Construction Permits

 Spokane Regional Clean Air Agency (SRCAA) Regulation I, Article 5, requires the owner/operator of an air contaminant source to file an application for Notice of Construction (NOC) approval prior to constructing, installing, replacing, and/or modifying air contaminant sources, emissions units or air pollution control equipment in Spokane County.
 If approved, an Order of Approval will be issued that is valid for the life of the equipment at a specific location.
 NOCs can be issued for a single piece of equipment, or for an entire facility.
 More details are provided in this 2-page NOC Info Sheet.

-We maintain lists of NOC and NOI applications received for public review and comment.
+We maintain lists of NOC applications received for public review and comment.

 Applying for an NOC Permit